game-sampler/DQ-Breeder/README.md

 https://pypi.org/project/openpyxl/

+#Instructions

+To use, download the Master's guide above as an xlsx file and rename it to "MasterGuide".

+Make sure the guide is in the same folder as the script before running it.

 ## Utility Listing

 pop_tree: Given a monster name and an optional location blacklist, prints a tree outlining the steps to breed it using scoutable monsters.